andonisaenz/ML-AI-Projects/README.md

 ### 🚀 How to Explore the Project

-- 📄 The main code is available in the script Proyecto Análisis Rotación Empleados.py
+- 📄 The main code is available in the script `Proyecto Análisis Rotación Empleados.py`.

-- 📊 Visualizations and analysis are included in the Jupyter notebook EDA.ipynb
+- 📊 Visualizations and analysis are included in the Jupyter notebook `EDA.ipynb`.

-- 🔎 Results and conclusions are summarized in the README.md
+- 🔎 Results and conclusions are summarized in the `README.md`.